 Residential Solar Panels

-As the efficiency of solar power technology increases and costs of installation decrease, more homeowners are adding electricity-producing panels on their roofs.
+As the efficiency of solar power technology increases and costs of installation decrease, more homeowners are adding electricity-producing panels to their roofs.
 Doing so often allows users to sell their surplus power back to their utility company and recoup their panel investment even faster.

 Thanks to technologies like super-efficient LED lighting and smart thermostats, owning a home is cheaper than it has ever been from an energy standpoint.
-According to government figures, LED lights to use up to 80% less electricity and can last up to 25 times longer than traditional incandescent lights.
+According to government figures, LED lights use up to 80% less electricity and can last up to 25 times longer than traditional incandescent lights.